dr-jts/crunchyblog/pgfs-cql/index.md

 The [core OAPIF](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) specification provides a basic framework for querying spatial datasets, but it has only limited capability to express filtering subsets of spatial tables.
-In particular, it only allows filtering on single attribute values, and it only supports spatial filtering via the `bbox` parameter (in PostGIS terms, this is equivalent to using the `&&` operator on a `box2d`).
+In particular, it only allows filtering on single attribute values, and it only supports spatial filtering via the `bbox` query parameter (in PostGIS terms, this is equivalent to using the `&&` operator with a `box2d`).

 Of course, PostGIS and PostgresQL provide much more powerful filtering capabilities.
 It would be very nice to be able to access them via `pg_featureserv`.